-5 Dinner Party Tips
+5 Dinner Party Hacks

 Create a menu that is colorful and seasonally appropriate.
 No one wants to eat bagel bites at Friendsgiving.
 However, if you do want to eat bagel bites, click here!
-If necessary, go full on potluck and have your guests bring sides and desserts.
+If necessary, go full-on potluck and have your guests bring sides and desserts.
 Etiquette states that if you are hosting the party, you should be responsible for the main dish/meat (unless you can pawn that off on your mom).

 Offer a signature cocktail!
 The holidays allow for some really creative cocktail options with mint, rosemary, cranberry, or spice.
 Pro tip – create the signature drinks in bulk to save time when the party is hopping!
 Making 20 individual cranberry mules can get time consuming and messy.
 If you have everything already assembled in a pitcher, easily pour into cups for your guests.